sez11a/liferay-docs/en/discover/deployment/articles/01-deploying-liferay/05-installing-liferay-portal-on-wildfly.markdown

     </resource-ref>
     ```

-    This will tell application server that Liferay is using the data source, so it
+    This tells Wildfly that DXP is using the data source, so it  must not be
-    must not be closed until Liferay is stopped.
-For more information, see
+    closed until DXP is stopped.
+For more information, see the
     [jboss-web.xml documentation](https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform/5/html/administration_and_configuration_guide/naming_on_jboss-j2ee_and_jndi___the_application_component_environment#ENC_Usage_Conventions-Resource_Manager_Connection_Factory_References_with_jboss.xml_and_jboss_web.xml)

 4. In a `portal-ext.properties` file in your Liferay Home, specify your data